mozerpol/NotesFromLearning/FPGAsForDummies/README.md

 Application-specific standard products (ASSPs), on the other hand, are ICs that are dedicated to a specific application market and sold to more than one user in contrast to ASICs, which are designed for, and sold to, a single customer.

+**Boolean algebra** - is the branch of algebra in which the values of the variables are the truth values *true* and *false*.
+The main operations of Boolean algebra are:
+- conjunction (and) denoted as ∧
+- disjunction (or) denoted as ∨
+- the negation (not) denoted as ¬

+Boolean algebra was introduced by George Boole in 1847.